jaketreacher/hamlet/README.md

 :---: | ---
 project.dir | The directory the project should be placed in. project.name | The name of the project created with `django-admin startproject`.
-Used to locate `wsgi.py`. git.repo | The git repo. git.branch | The branch to fetch.
+Used to locate `wsgi.py`. project.env | The path of the .env file. git.repo | The git repo. git.branch | The branch to fetch.
 Will also be used to make a unique nginx file name, <br/>`{{ hamlet.project.name + '-' + hamlet.git.branch }}.conf` db.name | Database name